 The American Urological Association (AUA) recommends talking with your healthcare provider about whether or not you should be screened.
 To find out if prostate cancer screening is a good idea, take our Know Your Stats Risk Assessment Test.
 Tell your results to your healthcare provider when you talk about the benefits and risks of screening.

 The prostate-specific antigen (PSA) blood test is one way to screen for prostate cancer.
 This blood test measures the level of PSA in the blood.
-PSA is a protein made only by the prostate and a prostate cancer.
+PSA is a protein made only by the prostate and prostate cancers.
 The test can be done in a lab, hospital or healthcare provider's office.

 Very little PSA is found in the blood of a man with a healthy prostate.
 A low PSA is a sign of prostate health.
 A rapid rise in PSA may be a sign that something is wrong.
 Prostate cancer is the most serious cause of a high PSA result.
 Another reason for a high PSA can be benign (non-cancer) enlargement of the prostate.
 Prostatitis, inflammation of the prostate, can also cause high PSA results.